teodosii/react-notifications-component/README.md

 - Show time left (`progress-bar` like)
 - `Modal` notification

-**Note**: Some of the above mentioned are only ideas for now and may not be implemented
+**Note:** Some of the above mentioned are only ideas for now and may not be implemented